-SOGABE Kazuma is a doctoral student at Graduate School of Education, Kyoto University.
-His research focuses on issues surrounding social (especially sexual) minorities in the contemporary world, based on the philosophy of Stanley Cavell.
+SOGABE Kazuma is a doctoral student at Graduate School of Education, Kyoto University, as well as Lecturer in the Department of English at Kanda University of International Studies in Chiba, Japan.
+The purpose of his research is to reconsider political discourse and education (especially surrounding sexual minorities) in the contemporary world, based on the American philosophy of Stanley Cavell.

 Researchmap URL: https://researchmap.jp/Sogabe_Kazuma/

 Shun Kajiwara is a doctoral student at Graduate School of education, Kyoto University.
-His main research area is the philosophy of education, concentrating on the works of John Dewey.
+His main research area is American philosophy and its implication for education and human life, concentrating on the works of John Dewey and Shunsuke Tsurumi.
 His master’s thesis is “Political education and Fragile Subject: mainly based on John Dewey’s idea about Esthetic Experience” (2018) which clarifies the content of subject Dewey has argued.
-His research interests are: responsibility; subject; fragile aspect of human being.
+His research interests are: Individuality, Aesthetic Experience, Language, Philosohy as the Education of Grownups.

 Shohei Matsuoka is a graduate student at the Graduate School of Education, Kyoto University.
 His main research is the philosophy of education.
 His recent research topic is "Why people are attracted to education?".
 He tries to pursue this topic based on the philosophy of John Dewey.
 He has also an interest in the Kyoto school (especially Kitaro Nishida, Motomori Kimura).